nahrwl/narwhal-jekyll-theme/README.md

 # narwhal-jekyll-theme

-Narwhal is a simple Jekyll theme for a portfolio website.
+Narwhal is a radically simple Jekyll theme for a portfolio website.
 This theme is a fork of [Minima](https://github.com/jekyll/minima), the default Jekyll theme.
 Much of this Readme is still identical to Minima's, but all sections have been updated to support Narwhal.

 [Preview this theme](http://nahrwl.me/narwhal-jekyll-theme/)